 Financial services industry focus group

 The Financial Services Committee is made up of a group of senior legal practitioners drawn from (currently) investment banks and hedge funds.
 Our aim is to create a stronger sense of community among in-house lawyers in the financial services industry, providing opportunities for professional development and networking, as well as being a source of relevant legal resources.
-The Committee is chaired by Chi Wai Pang and Jiaxing (Joe) Zhou and co-chair by Phillip Meyer.
+The Committee is chaired by Chi Wai and co-chair by Peter Meyer.

 In the past, our events have mainly been dinner gatherings and round table discussions.
 We would very much welcome suggestions from you, the members, on what events would be most appealing to you.

 We would also love to have new volunteers join our Committee, especially from those areas of financial services not currently represented on the Committee, to help us improve our offering to members.
 The expected time commitment is only approximately 2-4 hours per month.